schotime/rask-ui/README.md

 - **Simple state management** - No reconciler interference with your state management
 - **Full reconciler power** - Express complex UIs naturally with the language
-- **No special syntax** - Access state properties directly, no function calls
-- **No compiler magic** - Plain JavaScript/TypeScript
+- **No compiler magic** - Plain JavaScript/TypeScript, it runs as you write it
-- **Simple mental model** - Just implement state and UI.
-No manual optimizations, special syntax or compiler magic

 :fire: Built on [Inferno JS](https://github.com/infernojs/inferno).